tornadoweb/tornado/docs/index.rst

 source tarball or clone the `git repository
 <https://github.com/tornadoweb/tornado>`_ as well.

-**Prerequisites**: Tornado runs on Python 2.7, and 3.4+.
+**Prerequisites**: Tornado 5.x runs on Python 2.7, and 3.4+ (Tornado 6.0 will require Python 3.5+; Python 2 will no longer be supported).
 The updates to the `ssl` module in Python 2.7.9 are required (in some distributions, these updates may be available in older python versions).
 In addition to the requirements which will be installed automatically by ``pip`` or ``setup.py install``, the following optional packages may be useful:

 * `pycurl <http://pycurl.sourceforge.net>`_ is used by the optional ``tornado.curl_httpclient``.
 Libcurl version 7.22 or higher is required.